 - Self-Guided History Hikes: Take a walk back in time!
 Read about a moment in North Alabama’s history then take a hike to see remnants of the past.
 Select the nature preserve you’d like to visit and you’ll find available self-guided trail tours at the bottom of the page.

 - Discover Geocaching – Find all 7 Land Trust geocaches.
-Download the passport, go to geocaching.com, and search for each location using the letter/number code provided.
+Download the Land Trust Geocache Passport, then go to geocaching.com and search for each location using the letter/number code provided.
 Bring your completed passport to the Land Trust office and you’ll get a Land Trust pathtag!

 - Be a citizen scientist!
 Use iNaturalist – a citizen scientist app – to identify and document flora and fauna as you observe it in nature.
 The app requires no plant or animal identification knowledge and works with any smart phone.
 By documenting what you find along your hike, you can help us inventory the incredibly varied species residing on our properties.
 Learn more about iNaturalist.